vmacdougal/canvassing/README.md

 has access to are all called with joe_canvasser, but you can also call them with susan_admin and verify that they still work.

 # Overview
-Upon start-up, it populates a database with 10,000 random households in the Austin area and a questionnaire with two questions for the canvassers to ask.
+Upon start-up, it populates a database with 10,000 households in the Austin area and a questionnaire with two questions for the canvassers to ask.
 It provides API endpoints for canvassers and organizational adminstrators.

 ## Data Source